betaflag/django_slack/README.md

 - Send a message in Slack based on [Django Signal](https://docs.djangoproject.com/en/4.1/topics/signals/) in your application (ex: when a new user signs up)
 - And many more

+All this code comes with unit tests, enjoy!

 ## django_slack (Django Project)

 This is the Django project folder containing the `settings.py` and the main `urls.py`.